particle-iot/docs/src/content/tutorials/particle-hardware.md

 The [Beyond Prototyping Tutorial](/tutorials/learn-more/beyond-prototyping/) shows examples of how you can move from prototyping to custom circuit boards, with example designs.

-For more information about the Boron, see [Cellular - Boron](#boron-prototyping-gen-3-cellular-) below.
+For more information about the Boron, see [Cellular](#boron-prototyping-gen-3-cellular-) below.

-For more information about the Argon, see [Wi-Fi - Argon](#argon-prototyping-gen-3-wi-fi-) below.
+For more information about the Photon 2 and Argon, see [Wi-Fi](#argon-prototyping-gen-3-wi-fi-) below.

 ### Production

-When producing at scale, you may prefer to use devices that you reflow solder to your own base board (E Series, P1, and Tracker SoM) or securely mount in a M.2 socket (B Series SoM).
+When producing at scale, you may prefer to use devices that you reflow solder to your own base board (E Series, P2, P1, and Tracker SoM) or securely mount in a M.2 socket (B Series SoM).

 If you're not sure whether you want cellular or Wi-Fi, see [Cellular or Wi-Fi](#cellular-or-wi-fi) below.